-In the event that a process or responsibility in the nursing handbook differs from the college's process or responsibility, the nursing student handbook will be followed.
+If a process or responsibility in the nursing handbook differs from the college's process or responsibility, the nursing student handbook will be followed.
 Faculty may modify policies, given sufficient cause.
 These policies are intended to be current but are subject to change.

-The most current edition of the handbook is available on the LTC website: http://gotoltc.edu.
+The most current edition of the handbook is available on the Lakeshore website: http://gotoltc.edu.

-Click on "Programs and Courses" then:
+Click on "Career Areas" then "Health Sciences"

-- Click the Degree Programs area - In the Title Area key the word Nursing and click Filter - Under either Nursing-Associate Degree or Practical Nursing - Scroll down to the bottom of the page and see area that has "Downloads" - Click on Nursing Program Student Handbook
+- Locate and click on either Nursing-Associate Degree or Practical Nursing - Scroll down to the bottom of the page and see area that has "Downloads" - Click on "Nursing Program Student Handbook"

-In the event of questions, or need for clarification, the student is urged to confer with the current course instructor, the program counselor, or Associate Dean of Nursing.
+In the event of questions, or need for clarification, the student is urged to confer with the current course instructor, the academic counselor, or Associate Dean of Nursing.